vy538/idea-generator/README.md

 8. Mobile users can access navigation options via a hamburger menu
 9. Logged-in users with invite codes or admin status can access the "Add Idea" page
 10. Admin users can access the admin panel for managing ideas and users
+11. Admins can generate, copy, and cancel invite codes for users

 ## Technologies Used